splunk/public-o11y-docs/gdi/get-data-in/connect/gcp/gcp-prereqs.rst

    * **Service account description**.
 Enter the description for your service account.

 #.
-(Optional) Select a role to grant this Service account access to the selected project, then select :guilabel:`CONTINUE`.
+Select a role to grant this Service account access to the selected project, then select :guilabel:`CONTINUE`.

 #.
 Activate Key type :guilabel:`JSON`, and select :guilabel:`CREATE`.
 A new service account key JSON file is then downloaded to your computer.
 You will need this key to authenticate in the :guilabel:`Import Service Account Key` step in Splunk Observability Cloud.